-The Advantage of a Short Code in SMS Marketing
+The Advantage of SMS Short Codes

 Right away, you might realize the phone number the message comes from is shorter than what you’re used to seeing.

 What you may or may not already know is that these abbreviated numbers are actually called “short codes” and they serve a purpose in SMS marketing.

 They’re a great way for a business to send targeted and personalized text messages to a long list of subscribers.